jennihunt/Country_Explorer_App/README.md

 ## **Setup Instructions**
 - First you need to open a poetry enviroment
+    - poetry install to get dependencies
+    - start poetry eval $(poetry env activate)

 - Connect to the postgreSQL database
-    - Postgresql info is foind on settings.py
+    - Create Postgresql database in command line
+        - FIRST ENTER THE PQSL COMMAND LINE
+        - CREATE DATABASE country_explorer [ WITH ] [ OWNER [=] user_name ]
+        - change Database feild to match your postgresql db username and password

+    - create a superuser to be able to check admin package
+        - python manage.py createsuperuser

-- If its the first time logging in make migrations and then runserver
+- Make migrations ,Migrate and then runserver
 - You can generate postgresql db with REST Countries api data by running following code in terminal
     - python manage.py fetch_countries
-    - Or by clicking the ReUpdate countries info button found in nav bar
+    - Or by clicking the ReUpdate countries info button found in nav bar or footer
 ##
 # What you can expect to see in App:
 ### **Visual Presentation and Navigation:**

 - **Gallery View:**
-    -  homepage that displays a grid of country cards.
+    - homepage displays a grid of country cards.
     - Each card shows the country’s flag, name, region, and population.
 - **Detail View:**
     - When a user clicks on a country card, links to  a detailed page with additional information (capital, languages, currencies, etc.).
 - **Search and Filtering:**
-    - search bar by name and ,working on filters (by population) so users can quickly locate countries of interest.
+    - search bar by name and region,working on filters (by population) so users can quickly locate countries of interest.

     - Static files hold css styling and javascript functionality